Inclusive Recruitment & Selection: What does it mean?

-<Name of Organization> will notify prospective applicants that accommodations for applicants with disabilities will be provided on request and will work with applicants to confidentially put into place the supports they might need.
+<Name of Organization> will notify prospective applicants that accommodations for applicants experiencing disability will be provided on request and will work with applicants to confidentially put into place the supports they might need.

 Employers must also ensure that they comply with their jurisdiction’s local accessibility legislation, which often imposes recruitment accessibility requirements.
 For example, Ontario’s Accessibility for Ontarians with Disabilities Act, 2005 has accessibility obligations for small employers in the hiring and recruitment process.
-This includes the obligation to inform applicants selected to participate in an assessment or selection process (like an interview) that accommodations are available upon request and to consult with an applicant who requests an accommodation to provide suitable accommodation.
-Such legislation is included in a list at the end of this guide.
+They are obliged to inform applicants selected to participate in an assessment or selection process (like an interview) that accommodations are available upon request.
+They must also consult with an applicant who requests an accommodation to provide suitable accommodation.
+This legislation is included in a list at the end of the HR Inclusive Policy Toolkit.

 - Ensure that your commitment to inclusion and diversity stands out at every step of the process, from sharing your policy to the messages and instructions used in your application system.
-As a small employer this does not need to be complicated.
-It can involve including your policy statement in your job postings and designing a simple application process that minimizes frustration and confusion.
+As a small employer, this process does not need to be complicated.
+You can include your policy statement in your job postings and design a simple application process that minimizes frustration and confusion.

 - Get creative about where to advertise openings.
-Consider reaching out to your provincial hub via the button below, in order to increase your access to a more diverse labour pool.
+Consider reaching out to your provincial MentorAbility hub in order to increase your access to a more diverse labour pool.
 The Canadian Association for Supported Employment is a national network of employment specialists from coast to coast.
 We can connect you with a resource/agency in your area!

 - Make efforts to attend networking and community events that cater to a diverse range of job seekers.

 - While having a set of qualifications and guidelines can be helpful, review them carefully to ensure they are not reducing the chances of finding a great hire.